 COMMAND SST

-ТҮРЕ Set/Get
+TYPE Set

-DESCRIPTION Sets the time to start scanning as referenced to the PTP grandmaster.
-The MPS4200 will use the current PTP time as the scan start time under two conditions: When the PTP system is disabled via the SET PTPEN 0 command.
-When the current time has not been received from the PTP server since the MPS4200 was powered up.
-Under this condition the MPS4200 time will start at Jan 1 1970, 0:00:00.000 hours, or epoch 0 time.
-This most likely will happen when there is no PTP server on the network.
-If the MPS4200 was enabled and then disabled after receiving a time set from the PTP time server, the MPS4200 will keep time from the last clock setting from the PTP server.
-When these two cases are not met, the MPS4200 uses the start time set via the SET SST <time> and SET SSD <date> setting in the PTP group.</date></time>
+DESCRIPTION Sets the time to start scanning as referenced to the internal time of the MPS (typically syncronized to a PTP Grandmaster).

+The MPS4200 will use the current time as the scan start time under two conditions: 1) When the PTP system is disabled via the SET PTPEN 0 command.
+2) When PTP is enabled and synchronized, and the SST/SSD variables are set to a date and time in the past.

+If these two cases are not met, the MPS4200 uses the start time and date set via the SET SST <time> and SET SSD <date> setting in the PTP group.
+After a SCAN command is executed, the MPS will wait until the time set in SST/SSD matches the internal time before releasing data.</date></time>

-SYNTAX SET SST <hh:mm:ss.fffff></hh:mm:ss.fffff>
+SYNTAX SET SST <hh:mm:ss></hh:mm:ss>

-Where: hh = Hours (24 hour format) mm = Minutes ss = Seconds ffff = fractions of a second.
+Where: hh = Hours (24 hour format) mm = Minutes ss = Seconds

 RETURNS Prompt when ready to accept a new command

-EXAMPLE SET SST 13:00:00.000 >
+EXAMPLE SET SST 13:00:00 >

-DEFAULT 0:0:0.0000
+DEFAULT 0:0:0

 RANGE Any valid time